fuen1590/PhmDeepLearningProjects/readme.md

 # Supervised Contrastive Learning based Dual-Mixer Model for Remaining Useful Life Prediction
 This repository is the implementation for the paper Supervised Contrastive Learning based Dual-Mixer Model for Remaining Useful Life Prediction: https://arxiv.org/abs/2401.16462.

+***Our paper has been accepted by Reliability Engineering & System Safety, and available online now: https://www.sciencedirect.com/science/article/pii/S0951832024004708***

 The paper proposes a novel progressive feature fusion model called **Dual-path Mixer Model (Dual-Mixer)** for RUL prediction, as well as a feature constraint method based on supervised contrastive learning called **Feature Space Global Relationship Invariance (FSGRI)**.